MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPODeletedContainer.md

 ## DESCRIPTION

-The `Get-SPODeletedContainer` cmdlet returns a list of all deleted containers in the Recycle Bin.
+The `Get-SPODeletedContainer` cmdlet returns a list of all deleted Containers in the Recycle Bin.
 There is no `Identity` parameter needed.
 The list includes the `ContainerId`, `ContainerName`, and `CreatedDate`.
-Deleted containers in the Recycle Bin are permanently deleted after 93 days.
+Deleted Containers in the Recycle Bin are permanently deleted after 93 days.
 More details in [`Remove-SPOContainer`](./Remove-SPOContainer.md).
-You can restore a deleted container with the cmdlet [`Restore-SPODeletedContainer`](./Restore-SPODeletedContainer.md).
+You can restore a deleted Container with the cmdlet [`Restore-SPODeletedContainer`](./Restore-SPODeletedContainer.md).

 You must be a SharePoint Administrator or Global Administrator to run this cmdlet.

-For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at [Intro to SharePoint Online Management Shell](https://learn.microsoft.com/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps).
+For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at [Intro to SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps).